SamiElmohandes/CapstoneProject/README.md

 # Full Stack API Final Project

-## Full Stack Trivia
+## Casting Agency

 Udacity is invested in creating bonding experiences for its employees and students.
-A bunch of team members got the idea to hold trivia on a regular basis and created a  webpage to manage the trivia app and play the game, but their API experience is limited and still needs to be built out.
+It has been an honor and quite an interesting challenge working on this course where I got exposed to great course content and projects.

-That's where you come in!
-Help them finish the trivia app so they can start holding trivia and seeing who's the most knowledgeable of the bunch.
-The application must:
+This is the final project in the course where we were tasked with building a web app for a casting agency where users can add movies and actors.
+This project uses python, flask and postgresql for it's backend and is hosted on heruko.

 1) Display questions - both all questions and by category.
 Questions should show the question, category and difficulty rating by default and can show/hide the answer.
 2) Delete questions.